19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Social Procedures/Companions.md

 ## Finding Companions

 The PCs can only find companions when the GM allows it.

 Generally this would be either at the start of the campaign or after a companion or PC perishes.
 You make companions with the [New Player Character Creation](../../Character%20Creation/New%20Player%20Character%20Creation.md) process.

-*If nobody can cast [Heal Wounds](../../Magic/Spells/Spells%20by%20Level/Level%201/Heal%20Wounds.md), you should probably get a companion who can!*
+*If nobody can cast [Heal Wounds](../../Magic/Spells/Spells%20by%20Level/Level%201/Heal%20Wounds.md), consider getting a companion who can*.

 ## Logistics and Death